matthiasn/live-html5/README.md

     bower install

 Once the dependencies are installed, you can start the authoring environment by simply running server.js in the directory you want the client to watch.
-The typical case would be to run it inside the src folder, like so:
+The typical case would be to run it inside the src folder:

     ../scripts/server.js